niki4810/react-multiselect/README.md

 ## Setup steps

 In the project directory, you can run:
-- Install dependencies via `npm i`
+- Install dependencies via `yarn install`
 - Start the demo app via `npm start`
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.